 Some might prefer the flashier sights of Cardiff Bay.
 There’s everything from the “”Cardiff” “Eye”” to the Millennium Centre.
 But I prefer the Cardiff Bay Norwegian Church, which serves as a cultural center for the Norwegian immigrants to Wales.
 (Roald Dahl was baptized in this church.
-I assume by his grandmother before a witch turned him into a mouse.)
+I assume he was baptized by his grandmother right before a witch turned him into a mouse.)

 Another highlight of Cardiff Bay is this statue of Ivor Novello, famous Welsh songwriter from the early half of the 20th century.
 He was Cardiff born and raised.
 My favorite Novello song is “Land of Might Have Been”.

-Jeremy Northam played Novello in the movie Gosford Park and performed it at the end of the film.
+Jeremy Northam played Novello in the movie Gosford Park and performed this song at the end of the film.
 (I can’t imagine there weren’t riots in Wales over an Englishman like Northam playing this famous Welshman, no matter how handsome his chin is.)